Private Health Insurance

 - Other components such as Cancer Management Packages, Critical Illness Cover, Ambulatory Care and Personal Accident Cover

-It is important to note that there is often a waiting period of between 3 to 6 months from the time the first premium is paid until the plan is activated.
+It is important to note that there is often a waiting period of between 3 to 6 months from the time the first premium is paid until the plan is activated and you are eligible for benefits.